vfoehn/GameTracker/README.md

    the bot "@getidsbot" to the chat.
 2. Create the file `config.properties` under `src/main/resources`.
 The file [example/config.properties](example/config.properties)
    shows you which properties need to be provided.\
-   Warning: Make sure to capitalize the property values correctly and remove any whitespaces.
+   Warning: Make sure to capitalize the property values correctly and remove any trailing whitespaces.
 3. From the root directory of the project run `gradlew uberJar` (or `./gradlew uberJar` on a UNIX-based system).
 4. Run `java -jar build\libs\GameTracker-1.0.jar`